Coronavirus Covid 19: New Zealand's best and worst prepared DHBs by elderly population and ICU beds

 However, this number is fluid, explains Dr Andrew Stapleton, chairman of the NZ College of Intensive Care Medicine and member of the Anzics Covid-19 working group.

-"The 170 number came from the ministry ringing everyone one one day a few weeks ago and saying 'how many beds have you got today?'"Stapleton said.
+"The 170 number came from the ministry ringing everyone one day a few weeks ago and saying 'how many beds have you got today?'"Stapleton said.

 "That number goes up and down depending on what day of the week - because we deliberately have more staffed ICU beds during the week.